A Chiastic Reconfiguration Of Revelation 4-22

 God will once again be in the midst of mankind as He was in the Garden of Eden.

 Chapter 22 6 The angel said to me, “These words are trustworthy and true.
 The Lord, the God who inspires the prophets, sent his angel to show his servants the things that must soon take place.”

 7 “Look, I am coming soon!
 Blessed is the one who keeps the words of the prophecy written in this scroll.”

 8 I, John, am the one who heard and saw these things.
 And when I had heard and seen them, I fell down to worship at the feet of the angel who had been showing them to me.
 9 But he said to me, “Don’t do that!
 I am a fellow servant with you and with your fellow prophets and with all who keep the words of this scroll.
 Worship God!”

 Angelic dialogue can sometimes get confusing because they sometimes may talk as though they are the person they represent.
-For example, here in verse 6 The angel acts as a sort of narrator.
+For example, in verse 6 The angel acts as a sort of narrator.
 In verse 7, he talks as though he were Christ and when John falls at his feet, he talks as himself.
 It is quite possible that angels also acquire some of the visual characteristics of the being they represent while maintaining some of their own.
-This is an important consideration because, for instance, when the angel says "I am the bright morning star", is he talking about Jesus or himself?
-(From Rev 2:28, we see that "morning star" is a title Jesus gives out.)
+This is an important consideration because, as we have seen in the Janus between Daniel 10 and Daniel 11 , it can significantly affect the meaning of the text.

 5.4 Final Epilogue to the whole book (22:16-21)